Your child's treatment will depend on several factors, including the type of tumor, the progress of the tumor and your child's medical history.

 In the past, some children had amputations for malignant bone tumors.
 Now, children rarely have to have amputations.
 Most of the time, doctors can remove only the part of the bone that is affected by the tumor.

-The director of our Department of Orthopedics and chief of our Bone Cancer and Sarcoma Clinic,
+The chief of our Bone Cancer and Sarcoma Clinic,

 In limb-sparing surgery, also called limb salvage, the doctor removes the tumor and any bone and